C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 This article is **not** complete yet.
 This is just a draft and its completion will take some time.

-At this time, this article contains only a collection of basic neurobiological know.
-If you are interested in this topic, you are welcome to read through the following sections; However, do not expect to be able to draw any conclusions.
+Currently, this article contains only a collection of basic neurobiological knowledge.
+If you are interested in this topic, please read the following sections.
+However, do not expect any conclusions.

-The whole thing is kept very superficial.
-Gradually, information is collected here which connects the following mentioned diseases to their respective neuropathological causes in order to obtain a general overview of the neurobiological functioning of a withdrawal and to explain the effect of common psychotropic drugs.
+The whole thing is very superficial.
+Gradually, information is being collected that links the following diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of withdrawal and to explain the effect of common psychotropic drugs.

 ### Motivation
 After 14 years of excessive THC consumption, the negative symptoms of drug abuse clearly outweigh its positive side effects.
 As part of a psychiatric treatment and a cold withdrawal, I would like to understand on a neuro-biological level what effects years of abuse of various drugs have on the mammalian brain.